inspec/inspec-habitat/README.md

 #### Lint

-Runs Rubocop and syntax checks against code in this repository.
+Runs RuboCop and syntax checks against code in this repository.
 This is the default Rake task.

 ```
 $ bundle exec rake lint